lioux/CrossBreederLite/common/CrossBreeder/README.md

 > -launch-timeout | -lt timeout - demon waiting time before starting

-Units: seconds, default: 0, 0 to 600
+Units: seconds, default: 0, maximum 600

 2. ZRAM/LMK ---> Config the zRAM/LMK size.
 0 is the minimum, 10 is the maximum, do not leave it blank.
 [CONF1 --> ZRAM] [CONF2 --> LMK] [Default: 10]